A Key Connection: Economic Stability and Family Well-being

 A growing body of evidence shows that families do better when they have access to concrete services and have economic stability.
 This makes providing economic and concrete supports an important component of preventing child abuse and neglect and reducing involvement with child welfare.
 Since families of color are disproportionately affected by poverty, these supports can serve as a strategy to reduce racial disproportionality in child welfare systems. Â

+For a full list of references for the Economic and Concrete Supports Slide Deck above, please see this Research Reference List of more than 300 studies.
 To work with us on applying this evidence at your agency or in your jurisdiction, contact Clare Anderson.
-Learn more about Chapin Hall’s approach to this work.

 Presentation on This Work